 My name is Bryan Bugay, and I am a Licensed Clinical Professional Counselor.
 I enjoy helping individuals and families improve their quality of life.
 My office is a safe place for clients to work out their issues.
-In my free time, I enjoy spending time with my family as well as reading, running, and being outdoors.
+In my free time, I enjoy spending time with my family as well as reading, running, gardening, and being outdoors.

 - Licensed Clinical Professional Counselor (LCPC).

 - National Louis University, Post graduate classes in counseling.

 - Loyola University of Chicago, Masters of Education, Specialist Degree - School Psychologist.

 - Have counseled adults, teens, children, and families since 1995.